 Definitely one of the most fascinating, yet super overwhelming experiences I ever had.
 It’s an endurance test for sure.
 On top of that, the souks are the ultimate navigational challenge – a labyrinth of narrow alleyways that twist and turn their way north of the main square, the Jemma el Fna.
 Even after a few days in the comparatively serene atmosphere, be prepared to get lost…

 Stepping into Jemaa el Fna for the first time is a total assault to the senses’ kind of like the souks, it can be a shock to the system!
 The iconic and chaotic square is the hub of the Marrakesh Medina.
 By day the busy market place is filled with spice traders, orange juice stalls, snake charmers, medicine men and performing monkeys.
 By night, it undergoes a complete transformation with the night food stalls selling, among other things, the Moroccan stable tagine while groups of locals host sing songs and tell stories while crowds gather around.
 Embrace it!
 We drank the orange juice, joined the locals eating tagine at the food stalls and broke our hearts for the monkeys and snakes who were part of the show.
 Jemaa el-Fnaa is an integral part of Marrakesh and is not to be missed!

 The garden and memoriel of Yves Saint Laurent!
 Read everything about it in one of my previous posts. (here)

 And lastly, the food!
-It is extraordinary.
-I’m such a sucker for good food, and Moroccan cuisine is another level.
-Typically, a mix of Arabic, Andalusian, Berber & Mediterranean flavors.
+You all know that I’m such a sucker for good food, and Moroccan cuisine is def something else.
+Typically a mix of Arabic, Andalusian, Berber & Mediterranean flavors.
 The typical Moroccan breakfast is usually served sweet.
 While you can expect a traditional tagine, a mix of stewed meat, vegetables, fruits and spices and/or couscous for lunch and dinner…

 What else to expect in Marrakech